 From a Buddhist view we are all ego addicts, in service of our own special interests.
-The good news is that liberation already resides within us, but to help prime the pump of awakening, we must leave behind our “possessions” - not in terms of what we literally own, but rather in terms of what owns us: those demon-obsessions that render us useless to others as well as to ourselves.
+The good news is that liberation already resides within us, but to help prime the pump of awakening, we must leave behind our “possessions”—not in terms of what we literally own, but rather in terms of what owns us: those limiting, habitual patterns that diminish and dull our lives.

 As the presidential campaign heats up, and as the political rhetoric gets increasingly nasty, I find myself spending more time watching TV news than usual.
-One compelling aspect of this so- called democratic process is the revelation of an enormous national ego at work, an overblown, magnified mirror of our individual selves.
-This collective ego functions like a 100,000-armed octopus paralyzed by self-entanglements, whereas each of us is only hampered by a few hundred ego obstacles on an average day.
-Even the most devoted disciples of ego-killing Buddhist practices go off the track, sometimes in the oddest ways.
+One compelling aspect of this so-called democratic process is the revelation of an enormous national ego at work, an overblown, magnified mirror of our individual selves.
+Unlike Avalokiteshvara (see this issue's "On Practice" section)—often depicted with 100,000 arms and eyes so that she may fully respond to the suffering of the world—the collective ego functions like a 100,000-armed octopus paralyzed by self-entanglements.
+The possibility of an enlightened society recedes farther in the face of the obstacles encountered by even the most devoted disciples of ego-killing practices.

 Once I was assigned to work with a Zen nun on a project that required using her computer program.
 She had given up her clothes, her hair, her professional job at a prestigious scientific institute, her apartment, her privacy, her salary, and her savings in order to spend her days studying and helping to administrate a Zen center.
 She owned virtually nothing.
 The computer at which we were assigned to work was owned by the center.
 As we sat down together, there was a sudden ado, and the next thing I knew, the woman was in the office of the chief administrator, in tears.
 She had worked hard to tailor this particular program to her work and it seems that she did not wish to share it.